apache/activemq-cpp/activemq-cpp/readme.txt

 you can change this by changing the declaration in IntegrationCommon.cpp in the test-integration src tree.

-Developers Building on Unix/Linux/OS X from an SVN Checkout
+Developers Building on Unix/Linux/OS X/Cygwin from an SVN Checkout
 --------------------------------------------------------------------------

 To Generate the ./configure script use to create the Makefiles, you need